-Warc Trends Toolkit 2017 Bookmark has been added
+Warc Trends Toolkit 2017 has been saved

 Warc Trends Toolkit 2017

 Interested in global marketing trends?
 We are once again delighted to be collaborating with Warc to share the key marketing trends for 2017.
 Alongside Warc, we have developed predictions on the challenges marketers will face in the year ahead and used Deloitte’s own research and wealth of experience with clients to provide our perspective on how to approach these effectively.

 Deloitte partner Jason Warnes discusses marketing trends for Warc 2017.